 Instead, let’s flip that dialog and put everything – yes, even the junk food – on the ‘OK’ list.
 This is about having a positive relationship with food, not defining it in solely good or bad terms.

 Focus on your overall diet and keeping it healthy.
-But if you really, really what that biscuit, then have it.
+But if you really, really want that biscuit, then have it.
 Forbidding it will only help make that sneaky snack into a habit.

 Just think before you eat – how will this food make me feel?
 And you’ll start yourself on the right track.